magicc-safety/Veloxity/README.md

 2. running "cargo r_nucleo_mavlink" will start the nucleo board, spin up the tasks for each sensor, and use the comm_manager in the highest level loop to process incoming serial stream data and match on mavlink messages.

 Debug statements throughout the code can be uncommented for debugging/visualization.

+## Mavlink Specifics
+The mavlink parser is not nucleo specific.
+Rather, any implementation of the comm_link_trait that wishes to use mavlink should take advantage of the mavlink parser.
+The mavlink parser takes in raw bytes (&[u8]) and will return a frame once it matches on the start bytes, collects the message, and checks against the crc.
+It then returns the frame.
+There is also a function for processing mavlink frames and returning mavlink messages.
+Together, those two functions allow any implementation of the comm_link_trait to receive mavlink messages from a byte stream.